 A thriftier habit is to steer clear of the packets of ramen, processed pastas and salt-laden sauces and instead opt for grocery items that are low-priced and full of nutrients.

-Not sure where to start?
+Need some inspiration for healthy habits of frugal people?
 I share some of my favorite frugal recipes on my Frugal Food blog page.

 Are you up for a challenge?
 Kick start your frugal food habits by joining my $5-a-Day Food Challenge!